farmera/sare_grant/how_plants_see.md

 narrow bands.
 Having access to these narrower bands provides a far more precise estimate of the luminosity of light reflecting off of plants.
 In __Figure 3__  the spectral response of a Parrot Sequoia camera is shown.

 Green light is captured in the 530–570 nm spectral band with a peak absorption at around 550 nm.
-This band can be correlated with leaf chlorophyll content.
+Green reflectance values are often correlated with leaf chlorophyll content.
 The red light is captured in the 640–680 nm spectral band.
 Reflectance in the red band varies in proportion to factors such as biomass, humidity and plant stress.
 Red is only partially reflected and most is used by the plant to drive photosynthesis.
 Following red is a band known as Red Edge (730–740 nm).
 This band corresponds with the abrupt switch from red to high reflectance NIR.
 An increase in reflectance of this band results when a plant is under nutrient stress.